Please click on a Subject header to view documents about those topics.

 Every child will learn to use their voice effectively and sing, compose music both on their own and with others, as well as having the opportunities to play a variety of musical instruments.

-All children from Years 1 to 6 have the chance to engage with extracurricular music through our partnership with NMPAT (Northamptonshire Music and Performing Arts Trust), including a school choir and peripatetic lessons.
-Children in Year 3 work with a musician and songwriter from the Notivate charity to create music.
-In Year 4, children take part in a First Access percussion project delivered by NMPAT.
+All children from Years 1 to 6 have the chance to engage with extracurricular music through our partnership with NMPAT (Northamptonshire Music and Performing Arts Trust), including a school choir and peripatetic lessons in instruments such as the piano, guitar and woodwind.
+Children in Year 3 take part in their "First Access" programme delivered by NMPAT where they learn the ukelele for 10 weeks.

 Subject Documents